 Postdoctoral Research Scholars

 Postdoctoral Research Scholars have non-employee status.
-This category is for postdoctoral appointees whose funding source prohibits an appointment as a University employee (e.g., NIH F32 fellowships, T32 training grants, etc.) or if they are paid directly from their funder (e.g., from an agency in their home country).
+This category is for postdoctoral appointees whose funding source prohibits an appointment as a University employee, who are paid directly from their funder (e.g., from an agency in their home country), or who are on individual fellowships or institutional training grants (e.g., NIH F32 fellowships, T32 training grants).

 Postdoctoral Research Scholar Job Description (PDF)